Clive’s Gardening Services

 For payments, 7 days overdue interest will be charged at 8% plus the Bank of England base rate from the date the work was carried out.

-Any client who disputes an invoice (following the agreement to original estimate) and then doesn’t pay in full will also be subject to the same conditions above
+Any client who disputes an invoice (following an agreement to original estimate) and then doesn’t pay in full will also be subject to the same conditions above

 No two special offers can be combined.